adcimon/cheatsheets/streaming/README.md

 ## Codecs

 [Codecs](https://en.wikipedia.org/wiki/Codec) are devices or computer programs which encode or decode data streams or signals.
+[Quantization](https://en.wikipedia.org/wiki/Quantization_(signal_processing)) is used to map input values from a large set (often a continuous set) to output values in a countable smaller set (often a finite set).
+The greater the quantization step, the lower the quality of the encoded video (lower [Peak signal-to-noise ratio (PSNR)](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio)) and the lower the bitrates.
+Greater quantization comes with lower computation complexity.

 ### H.264